 601. Micro Economic Analysis (5).
-Pr., EC 201, 202 and Graduate Standing or Consent of Instructor.
+Pr., EC 201, 202 and Graduate standing or permission of instructor.

 Theory of consumer and firm behavior as they affect supply and demand in the market place.
 Includes product and factor pricing within specific market structures.